jk834434/Editorial-AI---Template/replit_deployment_plan.md

 - `POST https://api.firecrawl.dev/v1/scrape` (Firecrawl)

 ## 9. Security & Hardening
-- **API Key Exposure**: Currently, API keys are used client-side (via `process.env` injection or Vite env vars).
-  - *Warning*: For a public production deployment, keys should be proxied through a backend to prevent exposure in the browser network tab.
+- **API Key Exposure**: Keys are stored in the user's browser `localStorage`.
+This is standard for "Bring Your Own Key" (BYOK) client apps but not for SaaS.
 - **CORS**: Not applicable (client calls external APIs directly).

 ## 10. Monitoring & Debugging